luisico/gold-standard-images/README.md

 ## Kickstarts

 Kickstart files are located in the `http/` directory.
 The main kickstart file is `ks.php`, and requires a server running php.
 On a local computer the easiest is to install apache and symlink this directory to `~/public_html`.

+### Packer variables

+Packer site variables variables defined in `templates/site.json` and OS variables defined in `templates/os` are available in the kickstart in php objects `packer_site` and `packer_os`.
+Note that variables defined in the command line while running packer are not reflected here.
+Currently only `packer_os['os_version']` is used (see below).

+### Build types

 The kickstart system is divided in multiple files that get included depending on the variables defined the build type and build files for the specified server (found in `builds/`).
 All Packer templates will use definitions found in `builds/virtual` while bare metal servers will look for definition files in `build/metal`.
 Different kickstart sections get included for metal or virtual builds appropriately.
-URLs to target different servers are in the form of `http://server.domain:port/ks.php?build=buildtype/build`, where `buildtype` is `virtual` or `metal` and `build` is a specific build or host.
+URLs to target different servers are in the form of `http://server.domain:port/ks.php?build=buildtype/build`, where `buildtype` is `virtual` or `metal` and `build` is a specific build or host (with default values if `build` is not found).
 If buildtype is not defined, `virtual` is used.

+### OS

+Multiple OS (and OS version) are supported by passing `os=name-version` to the server, ie `http://server.domain:port/ks.php?os=CentOS-7.2.1511`.
+Currently this is only used to pass the OS version to the repositories in `packer_os['os_version']`.
+All Packer templates pass this information.

+The URL for the repository is picked up from the packer template variables (see above).

 ### First boot options